 6. Jazerai (@nerdlikejazzy)

 It is nothing that Jazerai Allen-Lord can’t do.
 In 2019, she joined Reebok’s It’s a Man’s (crossed out) World campaign and secured her very own collaborative Club C 85 which ultimately sold out.
-Not to mention, she isn’t knew to the sneaker game.
+Not to mention, she isn’t new to the sneaker game.
 She is often regarded as an “OG” when it comes to sneakers and streetwear with an extensive history in the industry.
 Backed by a background in writing, Jazerai isn’t afraid to speak her truth and serve as a voice for women in sneaker culture.
-Serving as one of the key drivers for change in the industry, she is also the founder of the platform True to Us where Black women are recognized as the biggest contributors to streetwear and sneaker culture as we know it today.
+She posed as a mentor to Jourdan Ash, founder of the platform True to Us where Black women are recognized as the biggest contributors to streetwear and sneaker culture as we know it today.
+Additionally, she is the founder of the platform known as True to Size which works to “amplify marginalized voices & speak to the heart of communities”.
+Serving as one of the key drivers for change in the industry, she constantly pushes the envelope and paves a way for the future generation of women in sneakers and streetwear.

 7. Kia (@thenotoriouskia)